The bundle of this code is interesting but the bundle is huge! I recommend trying out either of the solutions below.

 Building the bundle

 This is how the bundle was built and can be rebuilt.
-Additional packages can be added onto it.
+Additional packages can be added in it.

 Packaging and uploading your bundle